pnavaro/irmar-git-project/slides.md

 % Quick review of Git
 % Pierre Navaro}
-% Institut de Mathématique de Rennes
+% Institut de Mathematique de Rennes

 # About Dropbox

 - Dropbox versioning is not free.
 - Only keep your edits over a period of 30 days.
 - Privacy and Security ?
 - No differences display.
 - The service have the right to delete information from free and inactive accounts.